YOURLS/YOURLS-test-suite-for-plugins/WORKFLOWS.md

 ```

 What it does :
-* Runs once a week (given the release pace of YOURLS, you could even safely run this once a month) but you can also trigger it manually, and download the latest YOURLS tag
+* Runs manually and automatically once a week (given the release pace of YOURLS, you could even safely run this once a month), and downloads the latest YOURLS tag
-* Updates and commits `.github/.latest-yourls-release` if there's a new release
+* Updates `.github/.latest-yourls-release` if there's a new release
 * Opens a new issue if there's a new release, as a reminder to check things

 Happy automating !